 While we are on the subject of having a tenant’s become space spic and span one way or the other, as the song by the Allman Brothers Band goes, let’s have some “Good Clean Fun” as I channel the ever-loving child dinosaur character Barney and without thankfully singing his always entertaining “Clean Up Song,” I throw landlord and tenant advocates alike a few clean leasing tips your way.

-Simply stated, the LOI provision should provide for whether the tenant or landlord will clean (and consequently pay for such cleaning of) the premises, at what frequency they will cleaned, and by whom they will be cleaned by.
+Simply stated, the LOI provision should provide whether the tenant or landlord will clean the premises, which party will pay for such cleaning, and the frequency and manner at which the premises will be cleaned.